 Although you might not see the source, there could still be a water leak or standing water, which can only be detected by the musty odors it emits.
 There is no single fool-proof test to determine whether mold is present in your home, so keep track of symptoms to help confirm a diagnosis since some health effects are initially similar to allergic reactions.

 If you think you have a mold problem in your home, take safety precautions.
-Wear proper Personal Protective Equipment (PPE), including gloves, goggle/eye protection, and N-95 masks when near the suspected mold.
+Wear proper Personal Protective Equipment (PPE), including gloves, goggles/eye protection, and N-95 masks when near the suspected mold.
 It’s recommended that you reach out to a professional mold remediation company.
-PuroClean has the proper equipment and knowledge to locate the source of the mold and take proper steps to ensure its removal.
+PuroClean has the proper equipment and knowledge to locate the source of the mold and take the proper steps to ensure its removal.

 How Does Mold Impact You?

 Mold can be transmitted in a variety of ways, though most commonly through the respiration of tiny spores or fragments of the fungus.
 Exposure depends mostly on the quantity of mold in the air, which is determined by several factors, including moisture levels and spore size.
 Once someone has been exposed to mold, they can experience anything from severe symptoms to nothing at all.

 Toxic mold exposure can affect everyone, but certain people are more susceptible than others.
 People with weakened immune systems (seniors, small children, people undergoing cancer treatment, or transplant patients), individuals with chronic respiratory conditions like asthma, allergies, or COPD, and anyone in close proximity to an outdoor fungal spore release (i.e., spraying of pesticides) are at an increased risk for more severe symptoms and mold-related illnesses.
 It’s even possible for someone who is not sensitive to mold specifically to be affected.